 - If you prefer a wall calendar, grab some stickers to put on the days your pet’s medication is to be given or circle those dates with a marker.
 Make sure to plan for the whole year and mark every month of the calendar.

-- Speak with your veterinarian to find out if there is an injection that can be given instead of a pill for your pet’s medication.
+- Speak with your veterinarian to find out if there is an injectable that can be given instead of a pill for your pet’s medication.
 Oftentimes the injections can last longer and mean less frequent dosing.

 What Should You Do if You Forget to Give Your Pet Their Medication?